Eighth Grade and Math

 Science

-8th Science This week in 8th science we will be learning about bonding and the Periodic Table.
-There are no major tests or assignments this week.
+8th Science This week in 8th science we are learning about Chemical Changes and Modeling Reactions.
+No major tests or assignments this week!

 Social Studies